ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part3/how-to-3.md

 ![Azure#left](figures/13.png)

-Compare this status with **aspnet-sample** container instance, which you created before.
+Compare this status with the **aspnet-sample** container instance, which you created before.

 ## Summary
 This tutorial taught you how to deploy containerized applications using the Azure Container Instance.
 You deployed a Docker container from the public (Microsoft Container Registry) and a private registry (created with Azure Container Registry).
 Along the way, you also learned how to configure Azure Container Registry to enable such deployments.